hannesbecher/SnakesAL.jl/README.md

 import SnakesAL

 # Set up a Game by specifying a Board, vector of Players, and Dice
-gg = Game(SnakesAL.NM0,           # a predifined board, 100 fields, no shortcuts
+gg = Game(SnakesAL.NM0,           # a pre-defined board, 100 fields, no shortcuts
           [Player("April", [1])], # one player with name and starting field Dice(6))                # an ordinary "d6"
 runToEnd!(gg); # roll dice and move until we hit field 100